matter-labs/eip1962/documentation/README.md

 # Document overview

 This document gives a high-level overview what is a functionality of EIP 1962 precompile and gives brief examples of it's practical applications, as well as explanation of the main challenges to design and implement this precompile.

+IMPORTANT NOTE: We try to provide this set of documents in a form of both rationale (why and how we made certain design decision) and a spec (how to execute this decision in code).

 ### External source/tutorial

 There are terms that are specific to cryptography and we invite the reader to refer to the [Handbook of Applied Cryptography](http://cacr.uwaterloo.ca/hac/) to find expanations of the terms the he/she does not know or understand well.
 This book is a huge amount of work and we don't think it's a good idea to copy/paste parts of it to form a short glossary for this spec.

-## Benefits and what is included
+## Benefits of this precompile and what is included

 - Support of basic arithmetic (additions and multiplications) for elliptic curves over prime field and it's quadratic and cubic extensions.
 - Multiexponentiation operation that allows one to save execution time (so gas) by both the algorithm used and (usually forgotten) by the fact that `CALL` operation in Ethereum is expensive (at the time of writing), so one would have to pay non-negigible overhead if e.g. for multiexponentiation of `100` points would have to call the multipication precompile `100` times and addition for `99` times (roughly `138600` would be saved).